Sigmund Neuberger

-Sigmund Neuberger (or Sigmund Newburger) (25 February 1871 – 9 May 1911), who performed as an illusionist under the stage name the Great Lafayette, was the highest-paid magician of his time.
+Sigmund Neuberger (or Sigmund Newburger) (25 February 1871 – 9 May 1911), was an illusionist who performed under the stage name the Great Lafayette, and he was reportedly the highest-paid magician of his time.

 Early life and career

 Neuberger was born in Munich, and emigrated to the United States in 1884.
 At the age of 19, he began performing in vaudeville-style entertainment, and later began his career as a conjuror as an impersonator of the magician Ching Ling Foo.
 He adopted the name "the Great Lafayette", and made his first appearance in England in 1892.

 His excellent quick-change routines, as well as dramatic illusions, such as his own "Lion's Bride" and "Dr. Kremser–Vivisectionist" illusions, made him very popular with audiences.
 He became one of the highest-paid performers in vaudeville, earning £44,000 a year (about £3.6 million in 2014 prices).
 By 1900, he was able to tour with a company of 40 performers, together with his magic show and a menagerie including a lion, for use in his illusions.